 The Committee released a Community Power survey to get input on the community goals for the Plan.
-The Marlborough Community Power survey was available online beginning October 29th, 2021 and published in the Monadnock Shopper News on November 3rd.
-A total of 65 responses were received before the deadline, 10 returned from the print survey and the rest were completed online.
-Full survey results are available in Exhibit III.3
+Swanzey Community Power survey was available online beginning August 19th, 2021 and published in the Monadnock Shopper News on September 8th.
+A total of 101 responses were received, 17 returned from the print survey and the rest were completed online.